mithrangowda07/kcet-helper/README.md

 - Cutoff data is admin-only (entered via Django admin)
 - Google Calendar integration requires service account with calendar access
 - JWT tokens are stored in localStorage (consider httpOnly cookies for production)
+- Category selection is required for counselling students during registration
+- Reviews are limited to one per branch per user (existing reviews can be edited)
+- Cutoff information in personal list uses user's category with fallback to GM category
+- Review table columns are widened and text is aligned left and top for better readability

 ## License